-(1) Messrs.
-Badgley, Miller, Mish and Madonia and Ms. Whitmire did not have any unexercised stock options or unvested shares of Common Stock as of December 31, 2014.
+(1) None of the other named executive officers had any unexercised stock options or unvested shares of Common Stock as of December 31, 2015.

-(2) Vesting for each listed stock option grant occurs in 25% increments on each yearly anniversary of the date of grant.
-Accordingly the listed stock options are fully vested and exercisable.
+(2) Vesting occurred in 25% increments on each yearly anniversary of the date of grant.

-Option Exercises and Stock Vested in 2014
+Option Exercises and Stock Vested in 2015